-Strathearn is in a very beautiful part of Perthshire in Central Scotland and the joint Parish extends from in the west, the villages of Strathyre, Balquhidder and Lochearnhead passing Loch Earn itself to pass through St. Fillans and Comrie before arriving at its eastern boundary in the small town of Crieff, covering a distance of some 25 miles.
+Strathearn is in a very beautiful part of Perthshire in Central Scotland and the joint Parish extends from the North and Killin to the West with the villages of Strathyre, Balquhidder and Lochearnhead, then by Loch Earn itself to pass through St. Fillans and Comrie, before arriving at its Eastern boundary in the small town of Crieff.
+Overall this covers a distance of some twenty-five miles.

 Crieff numbers about 7,800 residents and is currently growing due to housing development.
 All age groups are represented.
 Much the same can be said for Comrie where the population currently totals in the region of 2,400.
-The Lochearnhead area population has been fairly static for some years now, numbering around 760 residents across the 3 villages.
-The population however is predominately ‘over 50 years’.
+The population in Balquhidder, Lochearnhead and Strathyre has been fairly static for some years now, numbering around seven hundred and sixty residents across the three villages.
+The population, however, is predominately aged over fifty.

 - Crieff: http://www.crieff.co.uk/

 For visitors, there is an excellent cross-section of accommodation available to meet all tastes, together with good restaurants and hotels.
 In addition, such local attractions as the "Famous Grouse" distillery and the "Stuart Crystal" works draw tourists from all over the world.